PKHarsimran/website-downloader/README.md

    ```
 2. Follow the prompts to enter the URL of the website to download and the destination folder.
 3. After the download is complete, you will be prompted to check if the website is correctly downloaded.
 ## 🛠️ Libraries Used

 - **requests**: 🌐 A simple and elegant HTTP library for Python.
 Used to send HTTP requests to download HTML pages and resources.
 - **wget**: 📥 A utility for non-interactive download of files from the web.
 Used to download resources such as images, CSS, and JavaScript files.
 - **BeautifulSoup**: 🍜 A library for parsing HTML and XML documents.
 Used to extract links to resources from HTML pages.
 - **logging**: 📝 A standard Python library for generating log messages.
-Used to log download progress and errors.
+Used to log download progress, performance metrics, and errors.
 - **subprocess**: ⚙️ A standard Python library to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
 Used to run the verification script.
 - **argparse**: 🛠️ A standard Python library for parsing command-line arguments.
 Used in the verification script to handle input parameters.
+- **time**, **threading**, **queue**, **re**: Standard Python libraries used for measuring download times, concurrent resource checks, deduplication, and log parsing.

 ## 🗂️ Project Structure

 - `website-downloader.py`: The main script for downloading the website and its resources.
+  - **New Features:**
+    - Uses a persistent session with retry logic for improved performance and error recovery.
+    - Implements enhanced logging (to both file and console) with detailed timing and status information.
+    - Dynamically generates default folder names based on the website's domain.
+    - Estimates download time per page and overall crawl time.
+    - Automatically calls the verification script after downloading.
 - `check_download.py`: The verification script for checking the completeness of the downloaded website.
+  - **New Features:**
+    - Auto-detects the download folder by parsing the log file.
+    - Provides detailed statistics including the total number of HTML files processed, unique resources found, and missing resource percentages.
 - `requirements.txt`: A file listing the required dependencies.

 ## 🤝 Contributing